rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_db_sources_destinations.md

 dest.Wait()
 ```

-## Connection types
+## Connection manager

-### Sql Server Connections
+### Database Connections

-The `DBSource` and `DBDestination` can be used to connect via ADO.NET to a sql server.
+The `DBSource` and `DBDestination` can be used to connect via ADO.NET to a database server.
+To do so, it will need the correct connection manager and either a raw connection string or a `ConnectionString` object.
-You can directly pass a connection string and the name of the source table.
+The easiest way would be to directly pass a raw connection string and connection manager.

 ```C#
 DBSource source = DBSource (
     new SqlConnectionManager("Data Source=.;Integrated Security=SSPI;Initial Catalog=ETLBox;")